HomeReviewFrom KettleBot to ANY-Bot - SwitchBot

 My bedroom had been transformed into a home theatre thanks to Xiaomi DLP Projector (review) and Roth&Meyer AMP (review).
 I used NodeRED to turn off the lights when the movie starts, but each time I fired up a film, I had to turn the sound on manually.
 As much as I love the amp, it cannot be turned on via network command.

 Destiny has it, the bedroom is the best place for SwitchBot Hub to reside as well.
-A couple of minutes, one Alexa skill later, the MuteBot was ready to toggle the sound at will (or when the projector comes online!).
+A couple of minutes, one Alexa skill later, the MuteBot was ready to toggle the sound at will (or when the projector came online!).

 To play the scene automatically, I used AlexaRemote2 (I have a video in making) and linked the node to my projector detection trigger in the smarter switch tutorial.